markets/flip-on-fail/README.md

 ## Acknowledgements

 - This project was inspired by the [table_flipper](https://github.com/iridakos/table_flipper) Ruby gem.
-- This project was pair-progammed with `Copilot` and `Claude 3.7 Sonnet`.
+- This project was pair-progammed with `Copilot` and the `Claude 3.7 Sonnet` model.

 ## Disclaimer